Asteos96/FirewallApp/README.md

+# ❗Important
+AutoFW function is not stable right now, fix is almost ready.

 # 📝 Description
 An AHK script for GTA Online that allows you to temporarily block the connection to Rockstar servers (by creating a Firewall rule to block the desired outbound ports) or suspend the game process.